 To turn content caching on or off, select or deselect the Content Caching checkbox in the service list.

 Content Caching status indicator colors:

 Select the Internet Connection checkbox to share the internet connection and cached content with iOS devices connected to this Mac using USB.

 Click Options to set the cache size.

-Press and hold the Option key, then click Options, or click Advanced Options to set options for the cache size and content caching clients, peers, and parents.
+Press and hold the Option key, then click Advanced Options to set the cache size and options for content caching clients, peers, and parents.